 You Can Filter People/Gigs Easily

-The Gig finder/browser is pretty easy to use, and useful.
-Sticking to the example of logo designers, for obvious reasons, you can search for designers by style, price range, languages spoken, country of residence, delivery time, profile rating, and more.
+The Gig finder/browser is pretty easy to use.
+For logo designers, you can browse freelancers by style, price range, delivery time, profile rating, and more.

 It’s not the same as saving a project or contest you haven’t finished yet.
 It’s more like… collecting all of your candidates in one place, so you can make your final decision later.
 You can “favorite” the Gigs you like, sort them into lists, and generally keep things organized.